Direct answer

 Headlines that usually matter

-domestic growth expectations
+Domestic growth expectations improve

 Headlines that are often noise